Rivers Program

 Project Prioritization

 In the Lower Poudre Watershed, CPRW and partners have prioritized reaches for restoration along the river corridor east of I-25 to the confluence with the South Platte.
 Those can be found in our Lower Poudre Resiliency Plan.
+Our Upper Poudre Watershed Resilience Plan identifies target areas and prioritization of actions within those areas that would increase watershed resilience.

 Low-Tech Process-Based Restoration